taskctl/taskctl/README.md

 Automation is based on four concepts:
 1. Tasks
 2. Pipelines that describe set of stages (tasks or other pipelines) to run
-3. Watchers that listen for filesystem events and triggers tasks
+3. Watchers that listen for filesystem events and trigger tasks
-4. Execution context
+4. Execution contexts

 [![asciicast](https://asciinema.org/a/283740.svg)](https://asciinema.org/a/283740)